 Our marketplace revenue is primarily comprised of sales to customers through our platform.
-Buyers purchase specialized CNC manufacturing, sheet metal manufacturing, 3D printing, injection molding, urethane casting, tube cutting, tube bending and finishing services.
+Buyers purchase specialized CNC manufacturing, sheet metal manufacturing, 3D printing, injection molding, urethane casting, finishing services.
 Customer purchases range from rapid prototyping of single parts to high-volume production on our marketplace.
 These products are primarily manufactured by our network of suppliers.

-Supplier services revenue includes the sale of marketing and advertising services, and to a lesser extent SaaS based solutions, the sale of supplies and financial service products.
+Supplier services revenue includes the sale of marketing and advertising services, and to a lesser extent SaaS based solutions and financial service products.